b00401062/b00401062.github.io/Thoughts/Why do you want to practice in Singapore.md

-# Why to be a phycisian in Singapore?
+# Why do you want to practice in Singapore?

 I have been dreaming of becoming a physician in a foreign country for a long time.
 I happened to take a trip to Singapore back in 2012 and had a fantastic tour of the NUS campus and hospital.
 I was kindly introduced to the Singapore healthcare and residency training system by the hosting medical students.
 Since then, Singapore has been my top choice of places where I would love to practice medicine.
 I will elaborate on why I apply for residency with MOHH.
 My prior experience in Singapore definitely had an impact on me.